technicalpanda/minitest-macos-notification/README.md

 ## Code of Conduct

-Everyone interacting in the Minitest::Macos::Notification::Reporter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/minitest-macos-notification-reporter/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the `Minitest::MacosNotification` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sleepingstu/minitest-macos-notification/blob/master/CODE_OF_CONDUCT.md).